 - Apply ice packs several times a day to relieve pain and reduce swelling.

 - Wrap the injured area with a compression bandage or wear compression shorts to minimize swelling.

-- Rest with your leg elevated above the level of your heart, if possible, to improve drainage and minimize swelling.
+- Rest with the leg elevated above the level of the heart, if possible, to lessen swelling.

-If your muscle has pulled free from where it's connected to your pelvis or shinbone, orthopedic surgeons can reattach it.
+Most hamstring injuries that involve partial tearing of the muscles heal over time and with physical therapy.
+If the muscle has pulled free from the pelvis or shinbone, orthopedic surgeons can reattach it.
 Severe muscle tears also can be repaired.